Gut Bites MD

 Kombucha & Shrub: Better than Alcohol & Soda?

+Christopher Damman, Associate Professor of Gastroenterology, School of Medicine, University of Washington.
+Editor-in-Chief of Gut Bites MD.
 Kombucha, shrub, and other non-alcoholic fermented beverages as alternatives to alcohol and soda are recently all the rage with claims for promoting gut and general health.
 But do they really help?
-While there is minimal evidence for any particular fermented beverage improving health there are at least a few lines of evidence that suggest there…
+While there is minimal evidence for any particular fermented beverage…

 May 5, 2023